-Phenergan (promethazine) Tablets and Suppositories are contraindicated for use in pediatric patients less than two years of age.
+Phenergan (Promethazine HCl) Suppositories are contraindicated for use in pediatric patients less than two years of age.

-Phenergan (promethazine) Tablets and Suppositories are contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.
+Phenergan (Promethazine HCl) Suppositories are contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.

 Additional Phenergan Information